p4k03n4t0r/p4k03n4t0r.github.io/_posts/2022-07-16-serverless-documentation.md

 ---

 _
-Reason: own challenges with 'selling' documentation
-Goal: show how C4 nicely fits serverless architecture Own experience: documentation as code is cool! (writing code > manually making diagrams)
-Note: I'll be talking about AWS Lambda's, but feel free to replace this with any other serverless (e.g. Azure Functions) _
+What is more difficult than asking a developer to write tests for their code?
+It is writing documentation for it, because good code and clear tests should already be enough documentation.
+This might be true for monoliths or microservices, but not for serverless.
+With serverless the pieces of code are even smaller and logic is partially moved to infrastructure.
+In this post I'll be giving my answer for the questions: how do you get people to see the importance of documentation in a serverless landscape?
+I'll be using AWS and its Lambda's as example, but this could be applied to every serverless solution.
+_

-## Why documentation for serverless is important + general documentation challenges
+## Why documentation for serverless is (extra) important

-IMO: documentation should just be a few diagrams, not lengthy text documents.
-So For me if I say 'documentation', I mostly mean diagrams.

-- Serverless is even more scattered than Microservices.
-Big part of the design is moved from within a single service to infrastructure level.
+Before I dive into this, just to get one thing straight: if I talk about 'documentation' I mean a handful of diagrams which make it easy to comprehend how the system looks and highlight the important design decisions.

-- It's easy to lose to the overview: what did this Lambda do?
-It received a message from this SNS topic, but who publishes to this SNS topic? (good luck with figuring that out)
+Microservices cut up monolith into smaller, easier to understand parts, while serverless takes this even one step further.
+The microservices are split up into seperate functions and the linking of these functions (e.g. a pub/sub mechanism) is moved to Cloud components (e.g. SQS).
+This makes it easy to lose the overview of the landscape.
+What did this Lambda do again?
+It receives a message from this SNS topic, but who publishes to this SNS topic?
+I can say from my own experience: good luck with figuring that out...

-- In general getting developers hooked onto documentation is hard (I want to code, I don't want to write boring documentation, I know how the system looks like).
-But do you remember in 6 months?
-Especially for Serverless, you write a lot more Lambda's in comparison to microservercies.
-Good luck with remembering that.
-Also new people will have a hard time figuring out what this Lambda with a long, semi-auto-generated name does.
-- One final advantage: when building something new, they really help in discussions on how to approach this.
-IMO nothing can be more clear to just change an existing diagram to the proposed changes or create a new diagram and show how it fits in with existing components in other diagrams.
-Next time you pick up the discussion, the diagram is good reference to straight away deep dive into the discussion again.
+When I'm new on a project the first thing I do to understand the system is to dive into the Git repositories and cloud portal.
+I want to understand what is there and how it all links together, so I can have this picture in my head which components there are and how they fit together.
+From my experience this is pretty difficult with serverless.
+I can look at all the individual Lambda's in an AWS environment, but the only way to see which belong together and understand what they do, is to check them one by one to see which CloudFormation stack they belong to (while hoping these stacks make any sense).

+Even if I dive into it and right now understand how all these little puzzle pieces fit together, will I still remember how all the pieces fit together and what the completed puzzle looks like?
+The amount of puzzle piecies (Lambda's, SQS queues, DynamoDB tables, SNS topics, etc) is much higher than a microservice landscape.
+Imagine a new (junior) developer starting in the team, would he/she even know where to start?

 ## Power of C4

 At one project I worked at I got introduced to C4.
 There's already plenty of resources online about what C4 is, see [here](https://c4model.com/).
-So just giving a short summary:
+So to just give a short summary:
 - Describes your architecture in 4 layers (Context, Container, Component, Code)
 - Each layer is a zoomed in version of the above layer, you could see it like: the parts in the context are boxes, which you can open to see the next layer, each box in that layer can be opened again to get to the next layer, until you hit the lowest layer
 - Each layer has its own level of abstractions, e.g. you don't mention which AWS resource you use at the Container level, but instead mention which Cloud Provider you use.
 It's tempting to mix this up, but the power of C4 is that if it's applied consistently, it's really easy to understand.